Notice of Change

 LHV Connect is introducing response compression for large API responses to improve performance and transmission efficiency.
 Compression applies to payloads β₯10MB and helps reduce bandwidth usage, especially for endpoints that return large message bodies (e.g., Get next message).
 Most modern HTTP clients support decompression automatically, but behavior may vary depending on the tools or libraries used.

-This change is currently available in Prelive environment and is scheduled for Production rollout on 26 May 2025.
+This change is currently available in Prelive environment and is scheduled for Production rollout on 9 June 2025 (previously planned for 26 May 2025).

 Does This Affect You?